 - Download OpenFoodTox via EFSA’s Knowledge Junction (updated)

 OpenFoodTox is enabling scientists to develop new ‘in silico’ tools such as computer models to predict the toxicity of substances in food and feed, e.g. toxicity in rats for human risk assessment, and in bees, fish and earth worms for environmental risk assessment.

 - External report: Maintenance, update and further development of EFSA's Chemical Hazards: OpenFoodTox 2.0

 Such tools can help to provide alternatives to traditional toxicity studies using animals.
 EFSA supports risk assessment approaches that are in line with the 3Rs (replacement, reduction and refinement), that minimise the use of animals in experiments and promote use of data from alternative approaches where possible.

-Future plans for an ‘OpenFoodTox 2.0’ include enriching the data model to include more chemical properties such as , bioaccumulation and data and linking the database to computer models used to predict and toxicity.
+Future plans for an ‘OpenFoodTox 2.0’ include enriching the data model to include more chemical properties such as metabolism, bioaccumulation and exposure data and linking the database to computer models used to predict toxicokinetics and toxicity.
 Recent examples include models for humans, farm animals (chicken; swine cattle, sheep part one, part two) and wild animals (bees, fish).